 You can also check out Aaron Friedman’s Digital and Social Media Acronyms post at Digital Highrise for a more detailed list.

-Remember, your goal is to keep your community engaged, enchanted and educated about your brand, so make things easy to understand.
+Remember, your goal is to keep your community engaged, enchanted, and educated about your brand, so make things easy to understand.
+Looking to learn more?
+Read all my How To posts.